rozilawati/SYSTEM-ANALYSIS-AND-DESIGN-SECTION-03-/README.md

 - **Instructor:** [ROZILAWATI BINTI DOLLAH @ MDZAIN](mailto:rozilawati@utm.my)
 - **Credits:** 3
 - **Prerequisites:** -
-- **Format:** In-person lectures, quiz, assignments, and group project
+- **Format:** In-person lectures, quizzes, assignments, and group projects.

 ## Learning Objectives

 By the end of this course, you will be able to:
-1. Analyze the concepts of system development life cycle (SDLC) in an information systems project using structured methodology
+1. Analyze the concepts of system development life cycle (SDLC) in an information systems project using a structured methodology
-2. Design phase based on requirement in real-world case study using structured methodology.
+2. Design phase based on requirements in real-world case study using structured methodology.
-3. Develop hi-fidelity prototype of information system for the realworld case study application using structured methodology.
+3. Develop a high-fidelity prototype of an information system for the real-world case study application using a structured methodology.
 4. Ability to do work effectively in a team in delivering the SDLC output.